7ippo/logForShell/README.md

 Used for Shell scripts.
 Focus on :

 1. Fast problems locating.
-2. Using "Caller" to generate calling stack of Shell source code.
+2. Using "Caller" to generate call stacks of Shell source code.
 3. Format of logs.
 4. Clearly understand scripts step by step.